allegroai/clearml-docs/docs/integrations/scikit_learn.md

 instructions.
 :::

-ClearML integrates seamlessly with [Scikit-Learn](https://scikit-learn.org/stable/), automatically logging models craeted with `joblib`.
+ClearML integrates seamlessly with [Scikit-Learn](https://scikit-learn.org/stable/), automatically logging models created with `joblib`.

 All you have to do is simply add two lines of code to your scikit-learn script: